casanovalx/better-control/README.md

 Whats new :
 - Wifi tab overhaul
+- Added Network Speed Display
 - Added Blue Light Filter
-- Added Network Speed Display
+- Removed duplicated code
+- Fixed bugs

 This project is still under development , contriubutions such as ideas and feature requests towards project and testers are welcome.